Auditor: Types of auditors

-The internationally recognised standard setting body for the profession is the Institute of Internal Auditors - IIA (www.theiia.org).
+The internationally recognised standard setting body for the profession is the Institute of Internal Auditors - IIA.
 The IIA has defined internal auditing as follows: "Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes".